Hibberts Gore, Maine

 Hibberts Gore (also called Hibberts) is a gore in Lincoln County, Maine, United States.
-The gore's population was one as of the 2020 United States Census.
+The gore's population was one as of the 2020 United States census.

 History

-Ignored by the surveyors who mapped Maine, it remained unincorporated as the rest of the state was divided into cities, towns, and plantations.
+Ignored by the surveyors who mapped Maine, it is one of many locales in Maine that remained unincorporated as most of the rest of the state was divided into cities, towns, and plantations.

-Geography

-According to the United States Census Bureau, Hibberts Gore has a total area of 0.752 sq mi (1.95 km2), of which 0.745 sq mi (1.93 km2) is land and 0.007 sq mi (0.02 km2), or 0.9%, is water.
-The water is primarily wetlands, part of Sheepscot Pond, which is the headwaters of Sheepscot River.

 Demographics

-As of the Census of 2020, there was 1 person, 1 household, and 0 families in Hibberts Gore.
+As of the 2020 census, there was one person, one household, and no families in Hibberts Gore.

+Education

+The Maine Department of Education takes responsibility for coordinating school assignments in the unorganized territory.